Getting Started

 Open in your AI tool

-Open your project in Claude Code, Cursor, Codex CLI, or any supported tool.
-The AI agent will automatically discover and read your project context.
+Open your project in any supported AI coding agent.
+It will automatically discover and read your project context.

 my-project/